bowtoes/NAeP/docs/chunks/akd.md

       * `BGM_3_000_00.wem`
       * `BGM_3_000_03.wem`
       * `BGM_3_001_1.wem`
-* Always preceded by `JUNK` chunk, with size of 2 bytes and `NULL` data.
+* Always preceded by `JUNK` chunk, with size of 2 bytes of 0.
 Alignment?
-But it isn't because the offset isn't always the same.
+But it can't be because the offset isn't always the same.
 Maybe the offset is always one of two values?